 Firearms (concealed or otherwise) are prohibited on all university-owned property.
-Firearms may NOT be stowed in vehicles parked in university parking lots, garages or metered spaces.
+Firearms may not be stowed in vehicles parked in university parking lots, garages, or metered spaces.

 Parking Permit Rules

-Parking on the Washington University Danforth Campus is either designated for visitors or requires the display of a permit.
+- Parking on the Washington University Danforth Campus is either designated for visitors or requires the display of a permit.

-Campus parking is allocated by zone.
+- Campus parking is allocated by zone.
 Vehicle operators should park only in areas and at times allowed by the permit displayed.

-Classification of zones and lots may be changed at any time as necessary.
+- Classification of zones and lots may be changed at any time as necessary.

-- Barricades, roped-off areas and signs indicating parking for special events take precedence over general parking designations.
+- Barricades, roped-off areas, and signs indicating parking for special events take precedence over general parking designations.

-The responsibility for finding a legal space rests with the motor vehicle operator.
+- The responsibility for finding a legal space rests with the motor vehicle operator.
 Inability to locate a convenient parking space is not an excuse for violating university parking regulations.

-Motorcycles are required to park in areas designated solely for that purpose.
+- Motorcycles are required to park in areas designated solely for that purpose.
 Bicycles are required to park in areas designated solely for that purpose.

 Violations Eligible for Vehicle Towing

-- Vehicles parked in a fire lane or restricted zone.
+- Vehicle is parked in a fire lane or restricted zone.
 Campus fire lanes must always be kept clear to allow appropriate response from emergency teams when necessary.

-- A traffic sign indicating fire lane.
+- Traffic sign indicating fire lane

-- Diagonal yellow lines on the pavement.
+- Diagonal yellow lines on pavement

 Areas of Enforcement